ahhchooey/simon_says/README.md

 ### How to Use

 Click start to begin playing.
 Simon will then make a series of moves.
 After Simon is done, copy the same moves that Simon made.
+The first round will consist of one move.
+Each following round will increase the number of moves by one.
+Any mistake in copying Simon will result in game over.

 ------